 Donald Trump’s narcissism is a large concern, but the Goldwater Rule says we should ignore the 300 pound gorilla in the Oval Office.

+We’re not supposed to talk about Donald Trump’s narcissism.
 This is not because Trump’s projections, of his mindless, repetitive practice of accusing his opponents of his miserable failings as a human being; particularly of blurting out that someone is “a liar and a crook!” before Trump’s followers can realize that he is, in fact, the ultimate liar and crook.
 No, when it comes to Trump’s narcissism, there are actually professional injunctions against speaking the obvious.

 Hard to believe, but true.
 It’s the First Amendment and obvious truth, vs medical ethics and political correctness.

 Those contradictions began in the 1964 Presidential campaign, when over a thousand polled psychiatrists declared that Barry Goldwater was unfit to be President.
 The American Psychiatric Association (APA) objected to this behavior, and passed the ‘Goldwater Rule’: a psychiatrist should not offer a professional opinion on a patient she has not personally examined.

 It was a nice ‘Catch 22’, because psychiatrists are also not allowed to reveal anything they know about patients they have examined, at least not without the patient’s permission.
 A bit of a problem, that: given the outsized egos and other dysfunctions of those seeking power and fame, knowledge of a candidate’s sanity might be even more important than, oh say, knowledge of his tax returns.

 Fortunately, in considering Donald Trump’s narcissism, the Goldwater Rule is not a problem.

 Narcissistic Personality Disorder